thomasernie/js-example/Exercises/SAVEUNDERSTANDING.MD/api.md

           =>A Request is sent from client to server in the form of web url as http GET,POST,PUT or DELETE

      GraphQl

       => GraphQL is a new API standard invented and developed by Facebook.
 It is an open-source server-side technology, now maintained by a large community of companies and individuals of all over the world.
       => It is also an execution engine that works as a data query language and used to fetch declarative data.

-      What is GraphQL?

       => GraphQL is an application layer server-side technology which is developed by Facebook for executing queries with existing data.
 GraphQL can optimize RESTful API calls.
 It gives a declarative way of fetching and updating your data.
       => GraphQL helps you to load data from server to client.
 It enables programmers to choose the types of requests they like to make.

    GraphQl vs Rest API:

        Rest Api => Architectural design style

-                => Multiple endpoints(GET/users,POST/    products)
+                => Multiple endpoints(GET/users,POST/products)

        Graphql  =>  Query language